Tinkerforge/doc/en/source/Software/API_Bindings_Python.rst

 From PyPI
 ^^^^^^^^^

-The bindings are also available on the Python Package Index `PyPI
+The bindings are available on the Python Package Index `PyPI
 <https://pypi.python.org/pypi/tinkerforge>`__.
 You can install them with the
 Python Package Installer `pip <https://pip.pypa.io>`__ using the following command (in this case you don't even need the ZIP file for the bindings).